KVSlab/OasisMove/docs/movingtg.md

 ## Increasing the spatial resolution in 3D

-Similar to the [moving vortex](tutorial:vortex), The default resolution for the Taylor-Green vortex in 3D is a cube with resolution parameters $N_x=32$, $N_y=32$, and $N_z=32$.
+Similar to the [moving vortex](tutorial:vortex), the default resolution for the Taylor-Green vortex in 3D is a cube with resolution parameters $N_x=32$, $N_y=32$, and $N_z=32$.
 In contrast to the 2D [moving vortex](tutorial:vortex) problem, the number of tetrahedral cells are now computed using the following formula: